erwanlemerrer/erwanlemerrer.github.io/_pages/CV.md

 ### Background

 I was a senior research scientist at Technicolor R&I (2009-2018), where I worked on scalable storage, processing and machine learning for data analytics.
 I joined Inria in 2018, an on a permanent researcher position in 2021.
 I obtained my habilitation (HDR) on November 2016 from University of Rennes 1.
 I am the president and on of the sysadmins of the gozdata association, that provides the gozmail service, built from free software.
 I am a board member of the [Société Informatique de France](https://www.societe-informatique-de-france.fr/).

+### Short bio

+Erwan Le Merrer is a researcher in Inria Rennes, France.
+He worked as a senior scientist in Technicolor from 2008 to 2019.
+He is a board member of the Société Informatique de France, and of the Inria's regulatory project REGALIA.
+He is now focusing on the algorithmic audit of AI-based decision-making algorithms.